 Multimodal/Combined Transport: This type comes into play when more than one mode of transportation is involved, such as an airfreight movement that's delivered by truck.

 Through: A through bill is used in complex situations involving multiple modes and multiple distribution centers, such as movements with ocean and inland components.

 Switch: Shippers use this type in foreign-to-foreign shipments to keep suppliers and consignee information confidential.

 Knowing the right type of bill of lading to use in each situation will keep your shipments moving.
 Managing all those documents for each movement can be overwhelming.
-With digital document management expertise, DDC FPO can help ensure your freight documents are accurate and keep pace with your business.
+With outsourced freight billing expertise, DDC FPO can help ensure your freight documents are accurate and keep pace with your business.